Skip to Main Content

 Rationale/Purpose:

 The course home page is the first thing students see when they come into your class.
-It is a great place to initially establish the instructor presence and later a way to keep students informed - like a class bulletin board.
+It is a great place to initially establish the instructor's presence and later a way to keep students informed - like a class bulletin board.

 Content Organization: Instructors apply consistent design, course navigation, and nomenclature.